 The term corporate accountancy covers all commercial accounting, aka organising the finances of businesses, and advising owners on best practice in order to make the most of their earnings.
-Corporate recovery refers to helping business that are going through some financial difficulty, so it’s ideal for those who enjoy problem solving or who are looking for a role that involves helping others.
+Corporate recovery refers to helping business that are going through some financial difficulty, so it’s ideal for those looking for startup accounting jobs that enjoy problem solving or who are looking for a role that involves helping others.

 People think businesses are faceless but there is always someone who would be personally affected by the failure of what they have dedicated their lives to.
 Finally, corporate treasury is working for a major multinational company which operates in a range of different industries; great for those who enjoy a challenge!
 You can choose your niche once you become a qualified accountant, following your CPA exams.
 Don’t worry, there is a CPA review course available if you’re worried that you might not perform as well as you’d like.

 Financial accounting may seem like a confusing term, but it is a form of accounting which focuses solely on the transactions that a company makes.
 Internal auditing is more of a consulting role which takes into account and advises on current and future business operations, in order to ensure that a company is operating in the most profitable way possible.
 Similarly, risk assessment accounting is an advisory service but focusing on finding potential risks and how to eradicate them.